Global-Health-Engineering/autoclean/README.md

 ## About

-AutoClean is a set of eight data cleaning functions that can operate independently or be combined into a configurable pipeline.
+AutoClean is a set of eight data cleaning functions that can operate independently or be combined into a configurable pipeline, complemented by a report generation module that documents every cleaning step and its parameters.
 The functions cover preprocessing, duplicate detection, statistical and semantic outlier detection, datetime standardization, structural error correction, missing value imputation, and postprocessing.
 Some functions rely on purely algorithmic approaches, while others integrate LLMs for tasks that require semantic understanding.
-A report generation module documents every cleaning step and its parameters.

 A particular focus of this project is the structural error correction function, which uses clustering to group inconsistent representations of the same entity into a single canonical form.
 Its multi-pass strategy combines character-level, semantic, and context-aware similarity methods to handle diverse column types.